-- A. All criminal complaints, summons, affidavits, sworn statements, and any other document(s) filed at the initiation of a criminal case by a law enforcement officer shall be filed electronically with the Clerk by emailing an electronic copy of the properly signed documents in portable document format ("PDF") to the email address maintained by the Clerk for accepting electronic filing. - B. If a request for the issuance of a warrant upon the filing of a criminal complaint requires immediate consideration, then this electronic filing requirement shall not apply, and the filing officer shall file paper copies with the Clerk or present paper documents directly to the Presiding Judge. - C. The electronic copy is the official original copy.
-Paper copies of documents filed electronically shall not be filed, unless requested by the Clerk. - D. Nothing in this rule changes the requirement that the issuing officer serves the defendant with a paper copy of the complaint and summons pursuant to the applicable Ohio Rules of Criminal Procedure. - E. This Rule does not apply to the filing of the Ohio Uniform Traffic Ticket under the Ohio Traffic Rules.
+A. Except as provided in Section (B) of this Rule, all criminal complaints, summons, affidavits and sworn statements filed by a law enforcement officer to initiate a criminal case may be filed electronically with the Clerk by emailing the properly

+- signed documents in portable document format ("PDF") to the email address maintained by the Clerk for accepting electronic filing.
+Officers who appear at the Clerk's office to sign a complaint, summons, or affidavit under oath and attested to by the Clerk or a Deputy Clerk may file the paper copy of the document. - B. The criminal complaint, summons, affidavits and sworn statements must be electronically filed by email when the defendant is arrested without a warrant.
+The complaint and any additional documents necessary to establish probable cause for the arrest shall be filed electronically by the earlier of twenty-four hours after arrest or two hours before the time set for arraignment.
+Weekends and holidays do not extend this filing deadline. - C. If a request for the issuance of a warrant upon the filing of a criminal complaint requires immediate consideration, the filing officer may file paper copies of the charge with the Clerk or present the paper copy directly to the Presiding Judge. - D. The electronic copy is the official original copy.
+Paper copies of documents filed electronically shall not be filed, unless requested by the Clerk.
+All paper copies filed with the Clerk may be destroyed once scanned and entered into the case management system. - E. Nothing in this rule changes the requirement that the issuing officer serves the defendant with a paper copy of the complaint and summons pursuant to the applicable Ohio Rules of Criminal Procedure. - F. This Rule does not apply to the filing of the Ohio Uniform Traffic Ticket under the Ohio Traffic Rules.